How Peter Weber's "Very Controlling" Mom Impacted His Breakup With Kelley Flanagan - E! Online

 Peter Weber and Kelley Flanagan split for a myriad of reasons, commitment being chief among them.
 But it turns out his mother, Barbara Weber, played a small role in the breakup, too.

-According to a source, his mom, affectionately nicknamed Barb, put a lot of "pressure" on the pair throughout their 10-month relationship.
+According to a source, his mom, affectionately nicknamed Barb, put a lot of "pressure" on the pair throughout their 8-month relationship.

 "Kelley did think Barb was very controlling and overbearing but she tried to not let it affect their relationship," the insider shares.
 "Barb put a lot of pressure on them, which was definitely hard."